NAIA women's tennis championships

-The NAIA Women's Tennis Championship is the annual tournament to determine the national champions of women's NAIA collegiate tennis in the United States and Canada.
+The NAIA women's tennis championship is the annual tournament to determine the national champions of women's NAIA collegiate tennis in the United States and Canada.
 Held annually since 1981, three separate championships are contested each year: team, singles, and doubles.

-The most successful program are Auburn–Montgomery, with 14 NAIA national titles.
+The most successful program has been Auburn–Montgomery, with fourteen NAIA national titles.
+Among active NAIA programs, Georgia Gwinnett have the most titles, with ten.

-The current champions are Georgia Gwinnett, who won their fifth national title in 2019.
+The current champions are Georgia Gwinnett, who won their tenth national title in 2025.